PARTHIB-DEB/POSTGRES-Basics/README.md

-# Basic PostGresql Commands : elephant :
+# Basic PostGresql Commands :elephant:

 I am going to Create a simple cheatsheet of POSTGRESQL commands.